 In 2006 the academic community was further enriched with the creation of the Max Weber Programme for Post-doctoral Studies (MWP).
 Funded by the European Union, the MWP brings more than 40 Fellows to the Institute each year for a unique programme of inter-disciplinary academic research and training.
 It has become one of the largest and most sought-after post-doctoral programmes in the social sciences, and ensures an annual influx of some of the most promising young scholars from around the world.

-Thanks to the vision and persistence of its founders, its leaders, its governance, and its academic community and staff, not to mention the support of the now 22 contracting states and the Italian government, the European University Institute, forty years on, has become a standard bearer in doctoral and post-doctoral training and a thriving hub of inter-disciplinary research on Europe and the world.
+Thanks to the vision and persistence of its founders, its leaders, its governance, and its academic community and staff, not to mention the support of the now 22 contracting states and the Italian government, the European University Institute has become a standard bearer in doctoral and post-doctoral training and a thriving hub of inter-disciplinary research on Europe and the world.